-The gesture of Anjali Mudra (prayer pose) is where the palms and fingers meet and the thumbs meet at our heart chakra enabling the feelings of honor, oneness, courtesy, politeness, and hospitality directed to an individual.
+The gesture of Anjali Mudra (prayer pose) is where the palms and fingers meet and the thumbs meet at our heart chakra enabling the feelings of honour, oneness, courtesy, politeness, and hospitality directed to an individual.

 This form of saluting is a tradition not only in India but in Korea as well.
 People in Korea fully bow to the floor to their parents and in-laws on special occasions such as weddings, engagements, and death anniversaries.

 The key to the act and meaning of Namaste is helping ourselves to subdue our ego and being respectful and polite at the same time.

 The Difference Between Namaste And Namaskar